rm-dr/copper/README.md

 ## TODO:

 ### Current:
-- Stop reading file when all dependents are done
-- Nodes ask for other nodes (ifnone)
 - Remove/rework print node
+- Remove other pipeline node?
+- How and when should we load databases?
+  - (nice interop with ufod)
+  - Better way to define nodes (compatible with standalone ufo)
+- Clean up logging
+- ufoc error handling

 - Clean up pipeline error handling (search for unwrap, assert, and panic)
   - db errors in pipeline run & build
   - detect bad classes when building AddToDataset node
   - elegantly handle duplicate album art (fail pipelines)
     - how about sub-pipelines?
-    - none data vs error
-      - user-recoverable vs not?
-      - final node should error if output is none\
+    - always fail unless explicitly told to `None`
 - Deadlock detection